Code of Student Conduct

 2. Presentation of Evidence.

-e.
-After each party has presented its case, upon request of either party the Committee, at its discretion, may permit introduction of additional evidence to clarify or rebut evidence presented during the course of the hearing.
+- After each party has presented its case, upon request of either party the Committee, at its discretion, may permit the introduction of additional evidence to clarify or rebut evidence presented during the course of the hearing.

 a.
 Committee Decisions.